Female Health, Hormones and Metabolism: From New Science to Clinical Practice

 On November 7th 2020, NMI, in partnership with BANT, welcomed over 540 delegates to the conference.
 The event was supported by 9 industry-leading sponsors, and 10 educational institutions, professional associations and charities.

 The conference theme is “Female Health, Hormones and Metabolism: From New Science to Clinical Practice” and features leading educators and clinicians who are experts on emerging scientific and clinical evidence in the specialist area of female health.

 The aim of the presentations is translating the involvement of hormonal and metabolic factors to clinical assessments and functional medicine-based clinical interventions including personalised dietary interventions, nutrient-based supplements and lifestyle medicine.

 Key women’s health specialties and subspecialty disciplines that may be included are obstetrics and gynaecology, reproductive medicine, sexual health, menopausal medicine, cardiology, endocrinology, integrative medicine and preventive medicine.

-The recording of the BANT Update Meeting will be available to members on the BANT Members area of the Website this week.
+The recording of the BANT Update Meeting will be available to members on the BANT Members area of the Website.

 November 7th, 2020